HuaizhengZhang/personal_archived/_pages/about.md

 I started my research from Computer Vision, and then I did some NLP research.
 I love both of them.
 Currently, I focus on deep learning video analysis system.

--News
+News
 -======

-Organize a Deep Learning workshop with NVIDIA at Nanyang Technological University!
+Organize a Deep Learning for (MDT) multiple data types workshop with NVIDIA at Nanyang Technological University!

-One paper is accepted by ICDM 2018 as long paper!
+One paper is accepted by *ICDM 2018* as long paper!